top of page

 Property tax rates and rental Income in Georgia

-• Annual Property Tax: Varies by municipality, capped at 1% of appraised value.
-Households earning below GEL 40,000 are exempt.
-For incomes between GEL 40,000 and GEL 100,000, rates range from 0.05% to 0.2%.
-Above GEL 100,000, rates are from 0.8% to 1%.
+• Income-Based Exemptions: Households earning below GEL 40,000 are exempt.
+For incomes ranging from GEL 40,000 to GEL 100,000, rates vary between 0.05% and 0.2%.
+Above GEL 100,000, rates fall within the 0.8% to 1% range.

 Cost Type